NLeSC/scriptcwl/README.md

 [![PyPI](https://img.shields.io/pypi/pyversions/scriptcwl.svg)](https://pypi.python.org/pypi/scriptcwl)

-scriptcwl is a Python package to create and edit workflows in [common workflow language](http://www.commonwl.org/).
+scriptcwl is a Python package to create workflows in [common workflow language](http://www.commonwl.org/).
 If you give it a set of CWL `CommandLineTool`s, you can create a workflow by writing a Python script.
 This can be done interactively using [Jupyter Notebooks](http://jupyter.org/).